MitchyBAwesome/istio-eks-demo-kit/README.md

 kubectl apply -f install/kubernetes/helm/istio/templates/crds.yaml
 ```

-[1]A custom resource is an object that extends the Kubernetes API or allows you to introduce your own API into a project or a cluster.
+[1]: A custom resource is an object that extends the Kubernetes API or allows you to introduce your own API into a project or a cluster.

-[2]A custom resource definition (CRD) file defines your own object kinds and lets the API Server handle the entire lifecycle.
+[2]: A custom resource definition (CRD) file defines your own object kinds and lets the API Server handle the entire lifecycle.
 Deploying a CRD into the cluster causes the Kubernetes API server to begin serving the specified custom resource.

 ## Installing Istio using Helm